axewater/sharewarez/README.md

 # Sharewarez App Setup Guide

 Welcome to the setup guide for Sharewarez App.
-Follow these instructions to get your development environment ready.
+Follow read these instructions carefully before diving into things :)
+You can install SharewareZ manually, or use the Docker image.
+The following instructions are for the manual installation.

 ## Prerequisites